 - Funeral and burial expenses.

-Contact a Barrie Lawyer at the Preszler Law Firm Today
+Contact a Barrie Lawyer at the Preszler Injury Lawyers Today

 No traumatic brain injury should be taken lightly.
-Victims should demand full and fair compensation for their grievous damages, and the Barrie lawyers at Preszler Law Firm are capable of holding the at-fault party responsible for maximum compensation.
+Victims should demand full and fair compensation for their grievous damages, and the Barrie lawyers at Preszler Injury Lawyers are capable of holding the at-fault party responsible for maximum compensation.
 Call 1-800-JUSTICE for a free consultation with one of our compassionate TBI lawyers today.